cmaher92/launch_school/back_end_prep/intro_to_programming_with_ruby/practice/practice_questions.md

 What is the benefit in using the array methods opposed to a for loop? people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]

-Given an array of people, each index represents their seat numnber at a dinner and each item represents their age, print a list of people and their seat numbers of people that are old enough to drink. people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]
+Given an array of people, each index represents their seat number at a dinner and each item represents their age, print a list of people and their seat numbers of people that are old enough to drink. people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]